Odawara District

 "Too bad.
 Well, I got to go."

-They propped their bikes up again a section of storm fencing and set off toward the breakers.
+They propped their bikes against a section of storm fencing and set off toward the breakers.

 "You know," said Matlock, pulling off his glasses strap, "I do miss the girls.
 I haven't seen a bikini in a month."

-"Gordon says there're still some sights to be seen later on in the afternoon."
+“Gordon says there’re still some sights to see later on in the afternoon.”

 "Tempting."